The Challenge

 The best part?

 These links will continue sending traffic for years.
-Editorial links earned through valuable content tend to stay forever because they're genuinely useful references.
+Editorial links earned through valuable content tend to stay because they're genuinely useful references.